Skip to contents

 Output statistics

 We can see that the output of anansi() is structured so that there is one feature pair per row, marked by the first two columns.
 For each of those feature pairs, the table contains outcome parameters from several models.
 In order, we have pooled correlations, group-wise correlations, full model, disjointed and emergent associations.
 For each of these models we report four parameters.
-For correlations we provide \(\rho\) - Pearson’s coefficient - and the \(t\)-statistic, whereas we provide their squared counterparts for the other models: \(R^2\) and the \(F\) statistic.
+For correlations we provide the Pearson’s coefficient (\(\rho\)) and the \(t\)-statistic, whereas we provide their squared counterparts for the linear regression models: \(R^2\) and the \(F\) statistic.
 For all models, we additionally provide p-values and adjusted p-values.
 For more on this, see the vignette on differential associations.

 Plot the results